scottfr/SystemsBook/05 Reality/reality.md

 ## Growth Slows Over Time ##

 A Limits to Growth Systems Archetype consists of a Reinforcing Loop, the growth of which, after some success, is offset by the action of a Balancing Loop.
+As such it may produce exponential growth for a period of time before the growth slows.

 ### Causal Loop Diagram ###